dvdzkwsk/react-redux-starter-kit/README.md

 -----

 #### `npm start` (alias for `npm run dev`)
-Runs the webpack build system with webpack-dev-server (by default found at `localhost:3000`).
+Runs the webpack build system with HMR enabled (by default found at `localhost:3000`).

 #### `npm run dev:nw`
-Same as `npm run start` but opens the debug tools in a new window.
+Same as `npm run start` but opens the redux dev tools in a new window.

 **Note:** you'll need to allow popups in Chrome, or you'll see an error: [issue 110](https://github.com/davezuko/react-redux-starter-kit/issues/110)

 #### `npm run dev:no-debug`
-Same as `npm run start` but disables devtools.
+Same as `npm run start` but disables redux dev tools.

 #### `npm run compile`
 Runs the webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).